EladLaster/Animal_Classification/README.md

 * Decision Tree: 40.93%
 * AdaBoost: 48.73%

+*Model Performance with PCA (on RGB Images):*

+* KNN: 48.13%
+* Logistic Regression: 58.70%
+* Decision Tree: 42.40%
+* AdaBoost: 52.06%

-Upon reviewing the results, while Logistic Regression performed the best on color (RGB) images with an accuracy of 59.92%, it's worth noting that on grayscale images, AdaBoost outperformed other algorithms with an accuracy of 48.73%.
+In our analysis, Logistic Regression emerged as the top performer for color (RGB) images, achieving an accuracy of 59.92% before PCA and 58.70% after PCA.
+However, when it came to grayscale images, AdaBoost surpassed other algorithms with an accuracy of 48.73%.

-This indicates that AdaBoost might be better at capturing relevant features or patterns in grayscale images, contributing to its higher accuracy in this particular scenario.

 ## 2) Are there types of mammals that are particularly similar and thus more difficult to classify?
+We build a confusion matrix after every aldorithem we use to see the similarity.

 *Most misclassifications between two mammals in Color (RGB) Images:*

 * KNN: 167 wrong classifications - Horse & Elephant